apache/incubator-spot/spot-ingest/README.md

 ## Ingestion using Spark Streaming
-A new functionality is now available where the Distributed Collector sends to Kafka cluster already processed files in a comma-separated output (CSV) format.
-Each row of the CSV, corresponds to a table row in the Hive database, so the Streaming Listener consumes batches of CSV messages from the Kafka cluster and registers them in Hive database.
+A new functionality is now available where the Distributed Collector transmits to Kafka cluster already processed files in a comma-separated (CSV) output format.
+Each row of the CSV corresponds to a table row in the Hive database.
+As a result, the Streaming Listener consumes batches of CSV messages from the Kafka cluster and registers them in Hive database.

 **Distributed Collector**
 <br />
-The role of the Distributed Collector is the same, but instead of processing the data after transmission, it processes it before.
+The role of the Distributed Collector is similar, as it processes the data before transmission.
 Distributed Collector tracks a directory backwards for newly created files.
-When a file is detected, it converts it into a comma-separated output (CSV) format and stores the output in the local staging area.
-Then, it reads the CSV file line-by-line and creates smaller chunks of bytes.
+When a file is detected, it converts it into CSV format and stores the output in the local staging area.
+Following to that, reads the CSV file line-by-line and creates smaller chunks of bytes.
 The size of each chunk depends on the maximum request size allowed by Kafka.
 Finally, it serializes each chunk into an Avro-encoded format and publishes them to Kafka cluster.<br />
 Due to its architecture, Distributed Collector can run **on an edge node** of the Big Data infrastructure as well as **on a remote host** (proxy server, vNSF, etc).<br />
-Additionally, option `--skip-conversion` has been added.
-If this is enabled, Distributed Collector expects already processed files in the form of CSV.
-So, when it detects one, it does not apply any transformation to it, just splits it into chunks and sends to the Kafka cluster.<br />
+In addition, option `--skip-conversion` has been added.
+When this option is enabled, Distributed Collector expects already processed files in the CSV format.
+Hence, when it detects one, it does not apply any transformation; just splits it into chunks and transmits to the Kafka cluster.<br />
+This option is also useful, when a segment failed to transmit to the Kafka cluster.
+By default, Distributed Collector stores the failed segment in CSV format under the local staging area.
+Then, using `--skip-conversion` option could be reloaded and sent to the Kafka cluster.<br />
 Distributed Collector publishes to Apache Kafka only the CSV-converted file, and not the original one.
 The binary file remains to the local filesystem of the current host.

 **Streaming Listener**
 <br />
-On the other hand, Streaming Listener can only run on the central infrastructure.
-It listens to a specific Kafka topic and consumes incoming messages.
+In contrary, Streaming Listener can only run on the central infrastructure.
+Its ability is to listen to a specific Kafka topic and consumes incoming messages.
 Streaming data is divided into batches (according to a time interval).
 These batches are deserialized by the Listener, according to the supported Avro schema, parsed and registered in the corresponding table of Hive.

 ### Configuration
-Both Distributed Collector and Streaming Listener use the same configuration file as the original Spot Ingest flavor.
+Both Distributed Collector and Streaming Listener use the same configuration file as the original Spot Ingest flavour.
 The only addition is under `kafka` section:

     "kafka":{
         "kafka_server":"kafka ip",